 Runners will stay to the outside of the bikes along William Day Blvd.
 Bikes and runners will be separated by cones.

-Runners will keep to the right side within the runner lane.
+Runners will keep to the left side within the runner lane.

 Please note - the road closure is permitted by DCR and the State Police and is allowed only for a specific time.
 If an athlete falls far behind the rest of the field during the run and risks delaying the opening of the roadway, he or she will be required to move onto the sidewalk to complete the race.